jaspector

 A building permit is required for construction, enlargement, alteration, improvement, removal, relocation, or demolition of a building or structure.
 A zoning-clearance permit is required before a building permit may issue.
 Plumbing permits are required for new plumbing installations and for alterations to existing plumbing systems.
 The Main Street Overlay District requires a Certificate of Appropriateness for covered exterior work whether or not a building permit is also required.

-Typical processing time is No general building-permit review timeline was publicly posted.
+Building permit processing times in Canadian, TX typically run No general building-permit review timeline was publicly posted.
 For Main Street Overlay Certificate of Appropriateness applications, the city says the special review hearing will be set within the two-week period immediately following filing if possible..
+Timelines can vary based on project complexity and current department workload.